2015 USRA B-MOD RULES

 14.3 May all be clutch-operated or an OEM automatic with a coupler.
 May use a hand or clutch pedal operated ball valve for neutral.

-14.4 Aftermarket transmissions are permitted with fifty (50) pounds of weight mounted in front of the mid-plate.
-Overall racecar weight must be two thousand five hundred fifty (2,550) pounds if utilizing a Standard Engine (see Rule 16.7) or two thousand six hundred (2,600) pounds if utilizing a Crate Engine (See Rule 16.6).
+14.4 Aftermarket transmissions are permitted with twenty five (25) pounds of weight mounted in front of the mid-plate.
+Overall racecar weight must be two thousand five hundred (2,500) pounds if utilizing a Standard Engine (see Rule 16.7) or two thousand five hundred fifty (2,550) pounds if utilizing a Crate Engine (See Rule 16.6).

 14.6 Clutch must be inside of bell housing for OEM production-type transmissions (except as noted in Rule 14.4).

 14.7 Starter must bolt to engine block or factory location.